 5.10.5 The Board may solicit and accept any donation and legacy for the purpose of promoting the objectives of the Association.

-By resolution adopted by the Board, any director, past or present, may be compensated by the Association for any costs and expenses incured by him following a lawsuit, civil, criminal or administrative, due to an act posed in the exercise of his mandate, save if the said director has willingly committed a grave error or posed a fraudilous or grossly negligent act.
-In order to repay such fees the Association may take out an insurance to protect its directors.
+By resolution adopted by the Board, any Board member, past or present, may be compensated by the Association for any costs and expenses incurred by him following a lawsuit, civil, criminal or administrative, due to an act posed in the exercise of his mandate, unless the said Board member has willingly committed a grave error or posed a fraudulent or grossly negligent act.
+In order to repay such fees the Association may take out an insurance to protect its Board members.

 5.12.2 Meetings of the Board are convened by the secretary or the president by means of a notice sent via post or any other means of communication.
 The notice indicates the place, date and time of the meeting, along with the agenda.

-5.12.3 The notice convening a meeting of the Board is sent to the directors no fewer than ten days before the meeting.
+5.12.3 The notice convening a meeting of the Board is sent to the Board members no fewer than ten days before the meeting.

-5.12.4 Meetings of the Board are held at the head office or any other place determined by the directors.
+5.12.4 Meetings of the Board are held at the head office or any other place determined by the Board members.

-5.12.5 A director may participate in a meeting of the Board by means of the telephone, and in that case is considered to have been present at the meeting.
+5.12.5 A Board member may participate in a meeting of the Board by means of the telephone or an internet link and, in that case, is considered to have been present at the meeting.

-5.13.1 The quorum required for a meeting of the Board is that of the absolute majority (50% + 1) and must remain so for the whole duration of the meeting.
+5.13.1 The quorum required for meetings of the Board is that of the absolute majority (50% + 1) and remain so for the whole duration of the meeting.

-5.13.2 Any director has the right to vote and any issue put before the Board is decided by the vote of a majority of the attending directors.
+5.13.2 Any Board member has the right to vote and any issue put before the Board is decided by the vote of a majority of the attending members.
 In the event of a tie the president casts the deciding vote.

-Any resolution in writing signed by all directors is as valid as if adopted at a meeting of the Board.
-As well, the directors may give their approval by letter, e-mail or fax.
-Those documents must be filed with the minutes of proceedings.
+Any resolution in writing signed by all Board members is as valid as if adopted at a meeting of the Board.
+As well, the members of the Board may give their approval by letter, e-mail or fax.
+Those documents must be filed with the minutes of the proceedings.

 Committees created by virtue of clause 5.10.4 can be temporary or permanent.
-Members of said committees may or may not be chosen among the directors; they must comply with the directions of the Board and provide the directors with a report on the progress of their task.
+Members of said committees may or may not be chosen among the members of the Board; they must comply with the directions of the Board and provide the Board with a report on the progress of their task.
 The President of the Association is member ex officio of any committee created by the Board.

-The Board produces a set of guidelines for the benefit of the directors.
+The Board produces a set of guidelines for the benefit of the Board members.

 The President is the chief director of the Association.
 He presides all meetings of the Board, of the senior officers and general meetings.
 He supervises, manages and guides the activities of the Association.
 He signs all pertinent documents and carries on the duties pertaining to his position.

-The Vice-presidents execute all powers and tasks given to them by the Board or by the President.
-In the event that the President is absent or incapacitated the first Vice-president, with the collaboration of the Board, exercises the powers of the president and carries on his duties.
+The Vice-president executes all powers and tasks given to him by the Board or by the President.
+In the event that the President is absent or incapacitated, the Vice-president, with the collaboration of the Board, exercises the powers of the president and carries on his duties.

 The task of the secretary is to draft any notice convening a meeting and forward it to the members affected.
-He records the minutes of all meetings (Board, senior officers, and general meetings) and sees that all pertinent documents be sent to the archives.
+He records the minutes of all meetings (Board, senior officers, and general meetings) and compiles them in a register.
+He insures that all pertinent documents are sent to the Archives.

-In the event of prolonged absenteeism of a senior officer, or for any other valid reason, the Board of directors may by resolution entrust another director with the powers and duties of said senior officer.
+In the event of prolonged absenteeism of a senior officer, or for any other valid reason, the Board of Directors may, by resolution, entrust another Board member with the powers and duties of said senior officer.

 The genealogist may or may not necessarily be part of the Board.
-He is responsible for the preparation and compilation of the Dictionnaire généalogique of the Association.
-He sets up the data bank and keeps it up to date.
-He has charge of the kiosk on genealogy during the annual meetings and supplies information to the members as to their ancestry.
+He participates in the preparation and compilation of the Genealogical Dictionary of the Association and keeps the database up-to-date.
+He is in charge of the kiosk on genealogy during the annual meetings and supplies members with information as to their ancestry.

 The regional representative is empowered by the Board but may or may not be part thereof.
 He is the liaison between the Association and the Perrons in his region.
 With the help of his committee he endeavours to make the Association known to them and they to the Association by means of regional activities.
 He helps recruit members and pursues any other task that the Board may entrust to him.